bof-ci/test-php/SOLUTION.md

 --------
 My development environment for this project is on a Homestead Vagrant box running PHP 7.1.

-I'm using PHPSpec to run test for this project.
+I'm using PHPSpec and Behat to run test for this project.

 $ npm install gulp -g "To install Gulp globally"